Public Spaces Protection Orders

 In Gloucester, Fixed Penalty Notices of up to £80 can be served to people who breach a PSPO.
 If a prosecution takes place, the fine can be up to £1,000 and also involves attendance at court.

-All of the Public Spaces Protection Orders that are in place in Gloucester are listed on this page:
+All of the Public Spaces Protection Orders that are currently in place in Gloucester are listed on this page:

 City Centre Alcohol Free Zone